flipflopsen/MessagingCorp/README.md

 1. General Password
 2. Custom Key for Symm enc, IV and salt same with random gen
 3. Pub/Priv Keypair for asymm enc

+## Request Format for actions
+The only real thing which changes is the "AdditionalData" field, which is some encrypted and Base64ed string, which looks like:
+`Some;Additional;Data;Challenge:::SomeMessageCorpConstant:::Challenge`

+The following strings are replacements for **Some;Additional;Data**, depending on the action

+- Register User:
+    - `username;password`
+- SendFriendRequest and AcceptFriendRequest:
+    - `targetUid`, vice versa